Periodontal Deep Cleanings in Boise ID

 - Teeth that feel like they're coming loose

-- Bad breath that won't go away with mouthwash
+- Chronic bad breath that won't go away with mouthwash or after brushing

 - Pain when you brush or floss